 Weather in Athens in October

-In general, the weather in Athens in October is fairly cooler than in the previous months.
+The weather in Athens in October is generally fairly cooler than in the previous months.

-Chances of rain are still low and there is still a lot of sunshine during the daytime but nights start becoming colder as the month of October reaches its end.
+Chances of rain are still low, and there is still a lot of sunshine during the daytime, but nights start becoming colder as October ends.

-During the past years, however, a slight shift in temperatures has been observed with the early summer months getting a bit milder and October getting progressively warmer by the year.
+During the past years, however, a slight temperature shift has been observed with the early summer months getting a bit milder and October getting progressively warmer by the year.

 Can you still swim in Athens in October?